swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-serve-the-model-locally-with-bentoml.md

 In this chapter, you have successfully:

-1. Installed MLEM with FastAPI support
-2. Served the model with FastAPI
+1. Served the model with BentoML and FastAPI
-3. Pushed the changes to DVC and Git
+2. Pushed the changes to Git

 You did fix some of the previous issues: